Private Tuition at the Heritage Woodcraft Centre.

 Where it all began.

-While the Joy of Wood has been operating for ten years now, the ability to offer Private Tuition has only been possible since we were located in a building.
+While the Joy of Wood has been operating for over 14 years now, the ability to offer Private Tuition has only been possible since we were located in a building.
 For the first five years, Greg had been mobile, running the Joy of Wood out of his ute and trailer, hiring a range of short term spaces to run workshops at places like Perth City Farm, Earthwise, and the Vic Park Arts Centre to name a few.
 However, when Ross Gobby from Timbecon invited Greg to try out using some unused warehouse space in Canning Vale, everything began to change.

 Private Tuition continues to Grow!